 Powered by a tangible programming language made of colorful blocks, this Montessori and Logo Turtle-inspired toy makes programming accessible to children before they can read or write.
 Each coding block is an action so you can place the blocks on the board to tell Cubetto where to go.
 It’s geared toward children aged 3 and up.

 Kids can create gravity-defying structures using magnetic building blocks on the Plugo Gamepad to solve the challenges.
 Plugo comes with 4 STEM games and 250+ levels for each kit.
+These games are age-adaptive, meaning they are perfect for a wide range of ages and stages of development.
+It’s a great tool for kids to practice problem-solving, creativity, and critical thinking while having fun.
 Eight games ensure hours of unlimited learning and engagement.
 It’ designed with ages 5 and older in mind.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.